LeboMgm/LeboMgm/README.md

-- 👋 Hi, I’m @LeboMgm
+- 👋 Hi, I’m @LeboMgm aka Nigfo
-- 👀 I’m interested in Python programming
+- 👀 I’m a Multimedia Producer turned Python programmer looking for work
-- 🌱 I’m currently learning Python CEP exam paper
+- 🌱 I’m currently in the Advanced-level Python Programming and CEP exam paper
-- 💞️ I’m looking to collaborate on small to middle-scale projects
+- 💞️ I’m looking to collaborate on small to mid-scale projects
-- 📫 How to reach me Lebomogami@gmail.com
+- 📫 How to reach me: Lebomogami@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: let me think

 <!---
 LeboMgm/LeboMgm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.